 If you are lucky, you may only have to utilize some preventive measures to control the animal.
 However, if you are not lucky and damage is severe, getting rid of the groundhog may be the only solution.

 Options for Getting Rid of a Groundhog

 There are different options you can use to get rid of a groundhog.
-If you have a resident land-beaver the best time to get rid of it would be late February or early March when they are just awakening from hibernation.
+If you have a resident land-beaver, the best time to get rid of it would be late February or early March when they are just awakening from hibernation.
 Why?
-This will allow you to get a clear view of their 6 to 10 inch burrow opening without the vegetation concealing the entrance.
-Once you found the opening, you can use some following options to get rid of this large rodent.
+This will allow you to get a clear view of their 6 to 10-inch burrow opening without the vegetation concealing the entrance.
+Once you found the opening, you can use some of the following options to get rid of this large rodent.